mparley/ac-emblem-tool/README.md

 This tool should work with any save format that doesn't mess with the raw emblem data.
-So far I've tested a few like .psu and .sps/.xpo and they seem to work with common save tools and an emulator but I haven't tried on the actual hardware.
+So far I've tested a few like .psu and .sps/.xpo and they seem to work with [mymc](http://www.csclub.uwaterloo.ca:11068/mymc/) and pcsx2 but I haven't tried on the actual hardware.

 My personal favorite though is to just use the "convert" option in pcsx2's memcard menu to convert a memory card to a folder structure and access the emblem save file